top of page

 "And cried with a loud voice, as when a lion roareth: and when He had cried, seven thunders uttered their voices."

 When the Lord stands on the earth and sea at this time, He is announcing His power.
 When a lion roars, he usually is not happy.
 The Lord is not happy with mankind.
 He has pleaded with them over and over to repent and come to Him.
 People won't.
 He gave His life for them and most of mankind will keep rejecting Him.
+The Lord is not happy.

 The Lord's cry will cause a response from Heaven.
-Our verse says: "when He had cried, seven thunders uttered their voices".
-A 'voice' was heard from Heaven once before.
+Our verse says: "when He had cried, seven thunders uttered their voices". 'voice' was heard from Heaven once before.
 It is found recorded in Matthew 3:17: "And lo a voice from heaven, saying, This is my beloved Son, in whom I am well pleased."
-The voice of God the Father was heard when Jesus was baptized.
+The voice of God the Father was heard from Heaven when Jesus was baptized.
 Jesus came to the earth to die for our sins on the cross.
-We will hear the voice of God the Father when Jesus again stands on this earth.
+We will hear the voice of God the Father again when Jesus stands on this earth.

 VERSE 4: (Chapter 10)